-Meetings of the Board
+4. Meetings of the Board

-The Board holds regular quarterly meetings, typically in February, late May or early June, late August or early September and December.
-Other meetings may be scheduled as deemed necessary or appropriate.
-The Chairman of the Board establishes the agenda for each Board meeting.
-Board members may suggest the inclusion of matters for the agenda and may raise at any Board meeting subjects that are not on the agenda for that meeting.

-Information important to the Board's understanding of the Company's business and financial condition, along with a meeting agenda and appropriate and available supplemental information, absent unusual circumstances, should be distributed to the Board before the Board meets.
-Directors are expected to review these materials before the meeting.
+- 4.1.
+Time and Place.
+The majority of Board meetings are held at the Company's headquarters in Delaware, Ohio, but Board meetings may periodically take place at other locations or by remote communication.
+The Chair of the Board determines the appropriate place and timing of those meetings.
+The Board holds regular quarterly meetings.
+Other meetings may be scheduled as deemed necessary or appropriate. - 4.2.
+Agendas.
+The Chair of the Board establishes the agenda for each Board meeting.
+Board members may suggest the inclusion of matters for the agenda and may raise at any Board meeting subjects that are not on the agenda forthat meeting.
+At least once each year, the Board shall meet to review and discuss the Company's strategic plans. - 4.3.
+Advance Distribution of Meeting Materials.
+Information important to the Board's or Committee's understanding of the Company's business and financial condition, along with a meeting agenda and appropriate and available supplemental information, absent unusual circumstances, should be distributed to the Board or Committees before meetings.
+Directors are expected to review these materials before the meeting. - 4.4.
+Director Attendance.
+Except in the case of unavoidable conflicts, each director is expected to attend all Board meetings and all meetings of the Committees of which the director is a member.

-The majority of board meetings are held at the Company's headquarters in Delaware, Ohio, but Board meetings may periodically take place at other locations.
-The Chairman of the Board determines the appropriate sites and timing of those meetings.
-At least once each year, the Board shall meet to review and discuss the Company's strategic plans.

-Except in the case of unavoidable conflicts, each Director is expected to attend all Board meetings and all meetings of the Committees of which the Director is a member.
 Directors are also expected to attend the Company's annual meeting of stockholders.
-Directors may attend by telephone to mitigate conflicts.
+Directors may attend by remote communication to mitigate conflicts. - 4.5.
+Board Access to Senior Management.
 Directors have full access to management and are free to contact members of senior management and other employees.
-Members of the Company's management are invited to attend and participate at Board meetings from time to time to brief the Board and Committees on particular topics.
-The Board and its Committees (as provided in their respective charters) have the authority to select and retain such outside counsel and other advisors as they determine necessary or appropriate to assist them in the full performance of their responsibilities.

-The non-management Directors meet without the Company's management at least four times each year, and during at least one of those meetings, the non-management Directors schedule an executive session that includes only Independent Directors.
+Members of the Company's management are invited to attend and participate at Board meetings from time to time to brief the Board and Committees on particular topics. - 4.6.
+Board Access to Outside Advisors.
+The Board and its Committees (as provided in their respective charters) have the authority to select and retain such outside counsel and other advisors as they determine necessary or appropriate to assist them in the full performance of their responsibilities. - 4.7.
+Executive Sessions.
+The non-management directors meet without the Company's management at least four times each year, and during at least one of those meetings, the nonmanagement directors schedule an executive session that includes only Independent Directors.
 These meetings are typically held in conjunction with a regularly scheduled Board meeting and at such other times as necessary or appropriate.
-The chairpersons of the Company's Audit Committee, Compensation Committee and Nominating Committee rotate as chairperson of meetings of the non-management Directors.
-Any stockholder or other interested party who desires to make his or her concerns known to the non-management Directors or to the entire Board may do so by communicating with the chairperson of the Audit Committee at audit.commitee@greif.com or otherwise in writing to Audit Committee Chairperson, Greif, Inc., 425 Winter Road, Delaware, Ohio 43015.
-All such communications will be forwarded to the non-management Directors or the entire Board as requested in the communication.
+If the Board does not have a Lead Director, the chairpersons of the Company's Audit Committee, Compensation Committee and Nominating Committee rotate as chairperson of meetings of the non-management directors.
+Any stockholder or other interested party who desires to make his or her concerns known to the non-management directors or to the entire Board may do so by communicating with the chairperson of the Audit Committee at audit.commitee@greif.com or otherwise in writing to Audit Committee chairperson, Greif, Inc., 425 Winter Road, Delaware, Ohio 43015.
+All such communications will be forwarded to the Audit Committee.

-Board Committees
+5. Board Committees